-The mentor archetype looks a lot like the teacher because both are in the position of giving instructions.
-And, these two are always learning like the student, so how are they any different?
+The mentor archetype looks a lot like the teacher because both are in the position of giving instructions, but there are many ways they differ.

 The mentor archetype not only invests in the student learning certain material, the mentor takes interest in the route the student goes with the know how.
 By definition, the mentor imparts advise.
 Advice is to “offer suggestions about the best course of action to someone” or “to give someone a recommendation about what should be done” (per Apple dictionary and Merriam-Webster dictionary respectively).